ViniciusJPSilva/ViniciusJPSilva/README.md

 ## **Opa, bão? 👋**

    - Computer Technician
-   - 4th semester of the Internet Systems Technology
+   - 4th semester of the Technology in Internet Systems

 <hr>